Lacebark Pine Pinus bungeana

 -

-Shrubby when young, the Lacebark Pine has picturesque, showy bark that exfoliates or peels in patches, revealing a patchwork of colors.
+The lacebark pine is a slow-growing evergreen conifer that grows 30 to 50 feet tall and 20 to 35 feet wide.
+Shrubby when young, this tree has picturesque, showy bark that exfoliates or peels in patches, revealing a patchwork of colors of white, olive, light purple, and silver.
 The patchwork will eventually become a milky white.
-These features aren't evident until the tree matures, at approximately 10 years.
+These features aren't evident until the tree matures.

-Insect, Diseases, and Other Plant Problems: This tree is susceptible to wind damage.
+Insect, Diseases, and Other Plant Problems: The lacebark pine has no serious disease or insect issues.
+This tree is susceptible to wind damage.
 Snow and ice may break the limbs.

 - Profile Video: